YYang822/Automatic-Measurement-of-Rice-Tiller-Angle-from-UAV-Images/README.md

 You will nened to modify data directories accordingly to run the program on your computer.

-*Due to file size restrictions, only a subset of the full image data is uploaded into this repository (The Compressed Zip File).
+*Due to file size restrictions, only a subset of the full image data is uploaded into this repository (TillerAngleDataSet.zip).